Power Shift: Turning the Tide for Health and Energy Justice

 Integrated Center for Education

-Finding Our Room
+Finding Our Location and Room

 Please use the Integrated Center for Education House main entrance on the northwest corner.
 Just inside the entrance, take the elevator up to the 4th floor Education Center.
 We look forward to seeing you!